 ‘Oh no!
 An error occurred’.
 What can I do if I see an error during video processing?

 This message appears when your video timed out during processing.
 This can happen when our servers are busy and could not finish processing your video.
-You can click “Back” in your browser to return to the editor and try publishing again.
+You can click “Back” in your browser to return to the editor and try exporting again.

 - Bad files: The most common reasons that a video fails is because an uploaded image or video is corrupted or missing.
 Check to make sure your image and video files load in the editor, and re-upload files that might be the source of the problem.
 Try converting your video files to MP4 before uploading them to Kapwing; sometimes the error is related to file conversion.